lorenzoridolfi9/Japanese-newspapers-classification/README.md

 -   Hyperparameters: 10 epochs, 3 layers, 128 neurons for the first layer, 64 neurons the second one and 23 in the last layer.

+- **BILSTM**

+Dataset | Accuracy
+-|-
+Train-set | 0.70
+Test-set | 0.60

+-   Hyperparameters: 10 epochs, 3 layers, 128 neurons for the first layer, 64 neurons the second one and 23 in the last layer.

 Some suggestions 💡